Baca Juga

 Phases Stress Occurrence

-The symptoms of stress in a person is often not realized because of the early Phases of stress arising traveling slowly, and only felt when the phase is advanced and the symptoms interfere with daily life functioning well at home, at work or social environment interactions.
+Phases of stress arising traveling slowly, and only felt when the phase is advanced and the symptoms interfere with daily life functioning well at home, at work or social environment interactions.
 Dr. Robert J. Amberg (in Hawari, 2001) divides the stages of stress as follows:

 1. Stress Phase I